-Military service has long been a path for social and economic mobility – the gateway to the middle class – for thousands of young American men and women.
-Service is both a way to see the world and learn valuable skills that can be transferred into civilian life – and many enlistees would not have the opportunity to attend college or purchase a house without the benefits associated with military service.
-Furthermore, veterans who forego college are likely to earn higher pay than non-veterans who do the same.
-According to Jay Teachman, a sociology professor at Western Washington University, interviewed in The Fiscal Times, “Even if they [veterans] don’t earn more education, they certainly earn more money.”
+Military service has long been a path for social and economic mobility for thousands of young American men and women.
+Service is both a way to see the world and to learn valuable skills that can be transferred into civilian life.
+Many enlistees wouldn’t have the opportunity to attend college or purchase a house without the benefits associated with military service.
+Furthermore, veterans who forego college are likely to earn higher pay than nonveterans who do the same.

-The opportunity to learn responsibility, focus, and discipline from military service can benefit enlistees for life.
-People in the military are taught how to make decisions in extreme conditions and function in periods of stress – traits critical in civilian life.
-However, it is important to have a thorough understanding of the risks as well as the benefits of military service, and what the commitment to a career in the Armed Forces involves.
+The responsibility, focus, and discipline military service teaches can benefit you for life.
+However, it’s important to have a thorough understanding of the risks, as well as the benefits, of military service and what the commitment to a career in the U.S. armed forces entails.

 Benefits of Enlisting in the Armed Forces

 As the costs of college continue to escalate, many high school graduates are considering enlistment in the military service as their best shot at affording any sort of post-secondary education.
 They’re also discovering that enlisting in the military helps achieve other goals with lifelong benefits.

 In his book, “Emerging Adults in America: Coming of Age in the 21st Century,” psychologist Jeffrey Arnett writes the ages of 18 and 29 are a transitional period from adolescence and adulthood.
 The challenge of determining their identity and where they fit in a complex society is daunting for many.
 Almost half of college students drop out before getting a degree, and those who get degrees average more than four years of study.